scikit-learn-contrib/qolmat/README.rst

    * - Method
      - Description
-     - Tabular
-     - Time series
+     - Tabular or Time series
-     - Minimised criterion
+     - Single or multiple
    * - mean
      - Imputes the missing values using the mean along each column
-     - yes
-     - no
+     - tabular
-     - point
+     - single
    * - median
      - Imputes the missing values using the median along each column
-     - yes
-     - no
+     - tabular
-     - point
+     - single
    * - LOCF
      - Imputes missing entries by carrying the last observation forward for each columns
-     - yes
-     - yes
+     - time series
-     - point
+     - single
    * - shuffle
      - Imputes missing entries with the random value of each column
-     - yes
-     - no
+     - tabular
-     - point
+     - multiple
    * - interpolation
      - Imputes missing using some interpolation strategies supported by pd.Series.interpolate
-     - yes
-     - yes
+     - time series
-     - point
+     - single
    * - impute on residuals
      - The series are de-seasonalised, residuals are imputed via linear interpolation, then residuals are re-seasonalised
-     - no
-     - yes
+     - time series
-     - point
+     - single
    * - MICE
      - Multiple Imputation by Chained Equation
-     - yes
-     - no
+     - tabular
-     - point
+     - both
    * - RPCA
      - Robust Principal Component Analysis
-     - yes
-     - yes
+     - both
-     - point
+     - single
    * - SoftImpute
      - Iterative method for matrix completion that uses nuclear-norm regularization
-     - yes
-     - no
+     - tabular
-     - point
+     - single
    * - KNN
      - K-nearest kneighbors
-     - yes
-     - no
+     - tabular
-     - point
+     - single
    * - EM sampler
      - Imputes missing values via EM algorithm
-     - yes
-     - yes
+     - both
-     - point/distribution
+     - both
    * - TabDDPM
      - Imputer based on Denoising Diffusion Probabilistic Models
-     - yes
-     - yes
+     - both
-     - distribution
+     - both